Building

 |

-Since Larry has a natural retrieve it was a no brainer to teach the dumbbell hold using the motivational method.
-THE KEY to this method is to make the retrieve a mandatory exercise through the use of food.
-It can not be just about fun by using the dumbbell as a toy.
-The dog must be required to take and hold the dumbbell before it receives a food reward.
-This in turn indicates to the dog that he must do what you say (hold the dumbbell) before he gets what he wants (food reward).
+Since Larry has the natural retrieve instinct, it was a no brainer to teach the dumbbell hold using the motivational method.
+THE KEY to this method is, to make the retrieve a mandatory exercise through the use of food.
+To achieve a reliable retrieve, through positive reinforcement, the dumbell can not just be used as a toy, by attracting the dog through his or her prey instinct.
+The dog must be required to take and hold the dumbbell without being encouraged (bribed) with a toy or food.
+This in turn, indicates that the command, "take" (hold the dumbbell), is required before the dog receives what he wants (the food reward).
 At first Larry wasn't all that keen on the idea of taking a dumbbell in exchange for food.
 His preference was to either take the food for nothing or play with the dumbbell like a toy.
 I don't think a mandatory dumbbell exercise was on his agenda that day!
-So to get things moving along I brought mom (Gjeter) in on the training scene.
-Boy did that get things moving along...all Larry needed was to see an example of mom working for a food reward by holding the dumbbell.
+So, to get things quickly moving along, mom (Gjeter) was brought into the training scene.
+Boy did that speed training up!
+All Larry needed was to see an example of another dog, working for a food reward, by holding the dumbbell.
 He figured it out quick and stepped up to the plate.
-We have Denise Fenzi to thank for showing us this method.
-I used the same method with my female Gjeter which proved to be a reliable training method.
-Her dumbbell routine was her strongest and most reliable obedience exercise even during two Schutzhund Regional Championships.
-She always received high remarks from the judges.
-It is important to point this out because it is possible to make obedience mandatory without compulsion.
-Additionally obedience should be mandatory even through positive reinforcement to maintain reliability.

 |